2018 Bangladesh road-safety protests: Protests

-Ilias Kanchan, a Bangladeshi film actor, road safety activist and founder of the Nirapad Sarak Chai campaign, expressed solidarity with the protests by initiating a human chain in Dhaka on 3 August.
+Ilias Kanchan, a Bangladeshi film actor, road safety activist, and founder of the Nirapad Sarak Chai campaign, expressed solidarity with the protests by initiating a human chain in Dhaka on 3 August.
 On 5 August, Dhaka University students blocked Shahbag Square demanding Shajahan's apology, before proceeding to Science Lab Square, where police attempted to disperse them with tear gas.
-Dozens of students were injured and several journalists were beaten up by pro-government activists.
+Dozens of students were injured, and several journalists were beaten up by pro-government activists.

 On 6 August 2018, demonstrations were held in different parts of the country by students of the private and public universities.
 In Dhaka, police used tear gas and rubber bullets to disperse the protesters, and approximately 40 students were injured and 10 people were arrested from the nearby area of the private university campuses.
-On 7 August 2018, hundreds of journalists formed a large human chain outside the National Press Club demanding punishment for attacks by BCL activists on journalists, while covering the news of the protests, and also demanding punishment for attacks on the student protesters.
-Following arrests of some of the student protesters, BRAC University students boycotted class on 8 August demanding release of the detained protesters, while Professor Abdul Mannan Choudhury, Vice-Chancellor of World University of Bangladesh also asked the government to release the protesters.
+On 7 August 2018, hundreds of journalists formed a large human chain outside the National Press Club, demanding punishment for attacks by BCL activists on journalists while covering the news of the protests, and also demanding punishment for attacks on the student protesters.
+Following the arrests of some of the student protesters, BRAC University students boycotted class on 8 August, demanding the release of the detained protesters, while Professor Abdul Mannan Choudhury, vice-chancellor of World University of Bangladesh, also asked the government to release the protesters.
 In retaliation to the arrest of protesters, Noakhali District's Noakhali University on 9 August announced its indefinite closure until all protesters were released.

 Retaliation and attacks on protesters and journalists

 The student protesters and journalists collecting news of the protests were attacked by pro-government supporters alleged to be members of Bangladesh Chhatra League (BCL), the student wing of the ruling political party, injuring about 115 students and 15 journalists in Dhaka.

 One local daily newspaper reported that three of its journalists were beaten and one female journalist was molested by BCL men while covering protests in the Jhigatola area of Dhaka on 4 August.
 Local journalists also reported having their camera equipment destroyed and phones snatched.
 They also alleged that they were forced to delete the videos of violence from their mobile phone.

-Bangladesh Police fired tear gas and rubber bullets and used batons to disperse the protesters leaving many people injured.
-The police and the road transport minister Obaidul Quader rejected all allegations of attack on the protesters.
+Bangladesh Police fired tear gas and rubber bullets and used batons to disperse the protesters, leaving many people injured.
+The police and the road transport minister, Obaidul Quader, rejected all allegations of an attack on the protesters.
 One top leader of the ruling Bangladesh Awami League alleged that some criminals wearing school uniforms had joined the violence, but this was unconfirmed.